Seeed-Studio/wiki-documents/docs/index.md

 ### Seeed on YouTube

-We have recently released the [Grove Shield for Raspberry Pi Pico](https://www.seeedstudio.com/Grove-Shield-for-Pi-Pico-v1-0-p-4846.html).
-It brings hundreds of Grove Sensors, actuators, and displays to your Raspberry Pi Pico with simple plug-and-play connections!
-Learn more below.
+The All-New [Raspberry Pi Pico](https://www.seeedstudio.com/Raspberry-Pi-Pico-p-4832.html) is a microcontroller board based on the Raspberry Pi RP2040 microcontroller chip.
+It has been designed to be a low-cost, high-performance microcontroller board with flexible digital interfaces.
+Now you can perform machine learning inference on the Raspberry Pi Pico 2040 via Edge Impulse!
+Check the video below to learn more!

-<p style="text-align:center;"><iframe width="720" height="480" src="https://www.youtube.com/embed/3htK45-_XOI" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
+<p style="text-align:center;"><iframe width="720" height="480" src="https://www.youtube.com/embed/LmSrY_pZho0" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 Also, don't forget to subscribe to our [YouTube Channel](http://www.youtube.com/c/SeeedStudioSZ) to stay updated with our video releases on exciting products!